ankanghosh/twitter-sentiment-classification/README.md

 # About the project
 Classification of the sentiment (positive / negative) of tweets in the Sentiment140 dataset using a basic neural network.
 This is a Google Colab notebook to analyze and classify the sentiment of tweets in the Sentiment140 dataset.
-The data is first cleaned, normlized, and preprocessed.
+The data is first cleaned, normalized, and preprocessed.
 A simple neural network is used to implement the model for the binary classification of text.
 The model performs fairly well and achieves an accuracy of about 81%.

 # Tools Used
 Tools and libraries used in this project include TensorFlow, Keras, pandas, csv, NumPy, scikit-learn, Matplotlib, and seaborn.